paradigmxyz/reth/book/README.md

 **[A Tour Of Reth]()**

-This section will take a deep dive into the innerworkings of Reth.
+This section will take a deep dive into the inner workings of Reth.